 Who Will Use Custom Foil Labels?

+The reason businesses use custom foil labels is to enhance the quality of that label and this will give the impression of a high quality product.
+Foil labels are used more often for expensive products such as a bottle of wine.
+Wine labels do affect buying decisions so if you use foil on your custom wine labels, then this will help to make your bottle of wine stand out in a bottle shop or other retail outlet.
+Bath and beauty products lend themselves well to the opportunity for custom foil labels.
+Elegant packaging provides a perception of high quality which can only help to drive more sales.
 However, it is not just custom labels where foil is used.
 One of the local real estate agents has gold foil in its logo.
 This means gold foil is added to every business card that we print for them.
 Foil is more expensive than printing without foil so you need to weigh the cost and benefits particularly when it comes to custom foil labels for your products.
 As always, the best way to keep your unit prices low is to increase your buying quantities.
 Whichever process your label printing company uses, there is a setup fee and hence, foils are generally avoided for short runs.